Jira is getting a fresh new look and navigation

 Understand exactly how your sprint's progressing across each status category, making it easier for you and your team to pivot, set expectations, or see work through.

-The bar is split by the number of story points, issues, or time assigned to each status category.
-If your project has story points enabled, the progress bar will update when points are added to each issue.
+The bar is split by the number of story points, work items, or time assigned to each status category.
+If your project has story points enabled, the progress bar will update when points are added to each work item.

 So, at a glance, you can understand the portion (and percentage) of work that hasn't been started, is in progress, or done.

-Hover over each status category section to see a breakdown by story point, issue count or time estimate.
+Hover over each status category section to see a breakdown by story point, work item count or time estimate.

 Keep an eye on your team’s sprint progress as it’s happening.
 By frequently tracking your output against your goal, you can shift focus, maintain momentum, or take a moment to revel at your pace.